 While the 2008-2031 Richmond Flood Protection Strategy continues to provide a sound basis for the City's flood risk management program, an update is warranted to fully encompass new learnings, analysis, and re-emphasize the City's commitment to achieving world-class flood protection.
+The review and update of the 2008 Strategy has resulted in the Flood Protection Management Strategy 2019.

-Part 1: The Flood Protection Management Strategy
+Part 1: The Flood Protection Management Strategy 2019